ultrazohm/ultrazohm_sw/docs/source/code_generation/vivado_hls/index.rst

 An alternate way to steps 1-6 is mentioned below
       - open the Vitis HLS Command Prompt
+      - Vitis command promt will be available in the path "..\Programs\Xilinx Design Tools\Vitis 2020.1\Vitis HLS 2020.1 Command Prompt.lnk"
       - cd into project folder
       - run
       - vitis_hls -f script.tcl